SteveJustin1963/tec-Reaction-Wheels/README.md

 Reaction wheels are a type of flywheel used primarily by spacecraft for three-axis attitude control, which does not require rockets or external applicators of torque.
 They provide a high pointing accuracy, and are particularly useful when the spacecraft must be rotated by very small amounts, such as keeping a telescope pointed at a star.

 ### 2 axis
-apply reaction wheels to tec-scope
+apply reaction wheels to a land based telescope

 There are a few ways to do this: